Grow Your Own Food from Scraps: Sustainable Garden

 Caring for Your Growing Plants

-Once your plants have started to grow, it’s important to provide them with the care they need to thrive.
-This may include regular watering, fertilizing, and pruning.
+Once your plants start to grow, give them the care they need to thrive.
+This care includes regular watering, fertilizing, and pruning.

-Watering: Most plants need about one inch of water per week.
-However, this can vary depending on the type of plant and the weather conditions in your area.
-Be sure to water your plants deeply and consistently, and avoid getting water on the leaves.
+Watering: Most plants need about one inch of water per week, though the exact amount depends on the type of plant and the weather conditions in your area.
+Water your plants deeply and consistently, and keep water off the leaves to prevent disease.

 Troubleshooting Common Issues